daoez19/meteor-accounts-shibboleth/README.md

 - `idpMetadataUrl` - * *Required* * - The url where your Idp's metadata file can be accessed.
 - `idpCert` - * *Required* * - The public certificate that can be used to validate your Idp's signature.
 - `issuer` - The url where your application is running.
 This will default to the ROOT_URL environment variable.
 - `path` - A string that will be the path to the shibboleth middleware.
 Defaults to '_saml'.
+If set, path must me set in the options passed to the Meteor log in/out methods as shown below.

 - `generateUsers` - (Boolean) When true, users who authenticate but do not have an entry in the Meteor Users collection will have an entry created.
 - `authFields` - (Object) Contains a dbfield and fname that are used to customize the how the users colleciton is queried to find the authenticated user.